|

 **York, an historic, walled city with the largest cathedral in Europe.

-***Lake District National Park, Cumbria, one of the most scenic landscapes in
+***Lake District National Park, Cumbria, one of the most scenic landscapes in Britain.

 *Durham, the most striking cathedral city in Britain.